To see the basic HVAC tool list check out my basic HVAC tool list post here.

 - Recovery Machine

-A set of manifold gauges will be needed to be able to read the pressures in a HVAC unit.
-Many technicians will carry around two sets of gauges, one for R-22, and one for R-410 and are worried about oil cross contamination.
-Some HVAC technicians will carry more to put on old units they dont want to use their good gauges on.
+A set of gauges will be needed to be able to read the pressures in an HVAC unit.
+Many technicians will carry around two sets of gauges, one for R-22, and one for R-410 and are worried about oil cross-contamination.
+Some HVAC technicians will carry more to put on old units they don’t want to use their good gauges on.

 The old analog gauges are slowly being replaced by digital gauges.
 Old school technicians most likely will never upgrade to the new digital gauges but there are some benefits to them.
 Like with any of these tools it comes down to personal preference and what you feel comfortable with to get the job done.

 Starting out in HVAC residential than you can get by with a manifold gauge set that can read R22 and R410a.